“Why do they call it a fast when it goes so slooooow?” —Gallagher

 Five more days.
 Four, three, two….

-At 5AM I woke up with severe cramps in the left leg due to my loss of electrolytes: My foot, calf and thigh were twisting and I endured this for about a half hour and prayed for a friend who has blood cancer and undergoes these types of cramps regularly.
+I woke up at 5AM with severe cramps in my left leg due to loss of electrolytes: My foot, calf and thigh were twisting.
+Enduring this for about a half hour, I prayed for a friend who had blood cancer and experiences cramps like these regularly.

-My plan for day forty one: awaken, pray, read my Bible and then go for my two mile walk so that I could thank God for his sustaining power.
+Plan for day forty-one: awaken, pray, read my Bible and a two mile walk so that I could thank God for his sustaining power.

-My wife the nurse prepared my “re-feeding” program, which may take up to ten days.
-She studied and thought the best course of action would be to adhere to the guidelines from Scarborough Hospital in the U.K. (found in this article on long fasts).
-It’s important not to eat too much too quickly when breaking a fast because if I eat too much at first, I can have a heart attack, even die.
-This happened to the starving Jews after WWII.
-I can’t eat what I want, but must take it slow.
+My wife the nurse prepared my “re-feeding” program, which can take up to ten days.
+She studied and found that the best course of action would be to adhere to the guidelines from Scarborough Hospital in the U.K. (found in this article on long fasts).
+It’s important not to eat too much too quickly when breaking a fast because I could have a heart attack, even die.
+This happened to starving Jews after WWII.
+It had to be slow.

-I fulfilled my morning plan.
-Then I had breakfast: twelve ounces of beef broth.
-Oh how glorious!
-Lunch: one half an avocado.
-Delicioso!
-And dinner? eight ounces of beef broth.
-I’m restricted to 350 calories the first day.
-700 the next.
-And I will gradually increase my caloric intake, until I can tryout the new burger joint in town.
+And dinner?
+Eight ounces of beef broth.
+I was restricted to 350 calories the first day, 700 the next, gradually increasing my caloric intake until I can try out the new burger joint in town.
 And the pizza buffet.